unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 Next some adjustments are needed on `Android`, `Windows`, and `iOS`.
 Let's start with `Android`.

-* Opens the `Style.xml` file, look the `Theme` that is been used by the application and add the following line:
+* Open the `Style.xml` file, look for the `Theme` that is been used by the application and add the following line:

 ```xml
 <style name="AppTheme" parent="Theme.AppCompat.Light">